kostasb/reverse-proxy/README.md

     ./start-services.sh -d example.com -e admin@example.com
     ```

     **Note:** [Certbot](https://certbot.eff.org/) ([Let's Encrypt](https://letsencrypt.org/getting-started/) client) will not issue certificates for private or invalid domains.
-A real domain name is expected, and the IP/host its DNS record resolves to will be challenged against the system that runs this environment.
+A real domain name is expected and the host that its DNS record resolves to is challenged.
+The system that runs this environment must be publicly accessible on the advertised address from Let's Encrypt systems.

 - `stop-services.sh`: Stops all the docker-compose containers which were spun up by `start-services.sh`.